 Common Challenges and Solutions

-- Challenge: Ingredient settling or stratification after mixing stops.
-Solution: Minimize the "hold time" between mixing and depositing.
-If a hold tank is used, employ gentle, continuous agitation to maintain suspension.
+- Challenge: Ingredient settling after mixing stops.
+Solution: Keep the hold time short between mixing and depositing.
+If using a hold tank, add gentle continuous agitation.

 - Challenge: Clumping of hydrocolloids (gelatin/pectin).
-Solution: Use proper "blooming" or hydration techniques-sprinkling the powder onto the surface of the liquid under specific agitation to allow each granule to hydrate individually.
+Solution: Use proper blooming — sprinkle powder onto the liquid surface under agitation so each granule hydrates individually.

 - Challenge: Uneven color or flavor.
-Solution: Ensure colors and flavors are fully dissolved or uniformly emulsified in a portion of the liquid before being added to the main batch.
+Solution: Pre-dissolve or emulsify colors and flavors in a portion of liquid before adding to the main batch.